martinohansen/ynabber/CONFIGURATION.md

 ## Nordigen

+Nordigen reads bank transactions through the Nordigen/GoCardless API.
+It connects to various European banks using PSD2 open banking standards to retrieve account information and transaction data.

 | Environment variable | Type | Default | Description |
 |:---------------------|:-----|:--------|:------------|
 | NORDIGEN_BANKID | `string` | - | BankID is used to create requisition |